CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 * Use Distance between class sessions to support Filters like "Walking distance must be less than 10 minutes between sessions".

 Optimization ->
-* Use multithreading to improve the time taken to genererate schedule permutations
+* Use multithreading to improve the time taken to generate schedule permutations
-* Use caching in the cli + workers.APIWorker to prevent repetitive API calls
+* Use caching in the cli + APIWorker to prevent repetitive API calls

 Comments:
 - Details about the entire app (as much as possible)